 - Linear algebra

-In order to be considered for admission, master’s program applicants are required to score in the top 15 percent of the quantitative section of either the GRE or the GMAT exam.
-Universities place special emphasis on the verbal and writing sections of the exams, expecting applicants to be excellent communicators.
+In order to be considered for admission to most programs, you’ll have to score in the top 15 percent of the quantitative section of either the GRE or the GMAT exam.
+Universities place special emphasis on the verbal and writing sections of the exams, expecting data science applicants to be excellent communicators.
+Analyzing data doesn’t do much good if you can’t share the results effectively, after all.

 The GRE’s quantitative section will evaluate: